-The Plan will terminate on September 17, 2024.
+The Plan will terminate on September 14, 2026.
 The Plan may be terminated at an earlier date by vote of the shareholders or the Board of Directors of the Company; provided, however, that any such earlier termination shall not affect any Agreements executed prior to the effective date of such termination.
+Termination of the Plan shall not affect any Stock Rights theretofore granted.